W3rni0/NahamCon_CTF_2020/readme.md

 ![](assets//images//snowman_1.png)

-this are tabs and spaces, and this type of steganography is actually SNOW (Steganographic Nature Of Whitespace), this is a type of whitespace steganography which uses Huffman encoding to compress a message and hide it in the whitespaces, we can use stegsnow tools to reveal the message but it seems that it doesn't work:
+these are tabs and spaces, and this type of steganography is actually SNOW (Steganographic Nature Of Whitespace), it is a type of whitespace steganography which uses Huffman encoding to compress a message and hide it in the whitespaces, we can use stegsnow tools to reveal the message but it seems that it doesn't work:

 ![](assets//images//snowman_2.png)